LibrePCB-Libraries/Maxim.lplib/README.md

 # Maxim

 Integrated circuits by Maxim Integrated.
-Inofficial.
+Unofficial.

 This is a [LibrePCB](https://librepcb.org) library!